-Approximately \$306 related to sales from Seamap to the Equipment Leasing segment is eliminated in the consolidated revenues.
-Consolidated income before taxes reflect the elimination of \$165 of profit from intercompany sales and \$30 of depreciation expense.
-Capital expenditures are reduced by approximately \$178, which represents the difference between the sales price and the cost to manufacture the equipment.
-Fixed assets are reduced by approximately \$605, which represents the difference between the sales price and the cost to manufacture the equipment, less the accumulated depreciation related to the difference.
+Sales from Seamap to the Equipment Leasing segment are eliminated in the consolidated revenues.
+Consolidated income before taxes reflects the elimination of profit from intercompany sales and depreciation expense on the difference between the sales price and the cost to manufacture the equipment.
+Fixed assets are reduced by the difference between the sales price and the cost to manufacture the equipment, less the accumulated depreciation related to the difference.